-Making cannabis edibles is easy and fun.
+Making hemp edibles is easy and fun.
 If you want to tackle creating your own infused concoctions, this guide is a helpful primer on how to cook edibles at home.
-Thanks to widespread marijuana legalization pushing cannabis products into mainstream acceptance, there are virtually endless types of cannabis edibles beyond the token pot brownie or cookie—think nut butter, guacamole, barbecue sauce, and even cheese.
+Thanks to widespread marijuana legalization pushing hemp products into mainstream acceptance, there are virtually endless types of hemp edibles beyond the token pot brownie or cookie—think nut butter, guacamole, barbecue sauce, and even cheese.
 And while you can pick up pre-packaged edibles at your local dispensary, you can also whip up your own marijuana edibles at home.

 "Pre-made edibles are designed to contain the same amount of D8 THC in each serving"